atgreen/green-orb/README.md

       aws s3 mv /tmp/${FILENAME} s3:/my-bucket/${FILENAME}
 ```

+### Suppressing output

+The channel type `suppress` is for suppressing output from your
+observed process.
+Anything sent to a `suppress` channel will not flow
+through to standard output or standard error.

 ### Restarting your process

 The channel type `restart` is for restarting your observed process.